rolling-group/linux_apps_opensource/README.md

 # Rolling Linux apps
-This is a Rolling linux apps set project for wwan devices.<br>
+This is a Rolling Linux apps set project for WWAN devices.<br>
   **Flash service:** firmware update, switch, recovery.<br>
   **Config service:** OEM configuration function.<br>
-  **Helper service:** provider dbus API for Flash/Ma/Config service.<br>
+  **Helper service:** provides D-Bus API for Flash/Ma/Config service.<br>

 # License
-The rolling_flash rolling_config rolling_helper binaries are both LGPL 2.0.<br>
+The rolling_flash, rolling_config, and rolling_helper binaries are LGPL 2.0.<br>

 # Notice
-  - Service must be used with fw_package.
-Before installing service, ensure that fw_package has been installed.
-Obtain the fw package from the corresponding OEM .<br>
+  - Services must be used with fw_package.
+Before installing services, ensure that fw_package has been installed.
+Obtain the fw package from the corresponding OEM.<br>
-  - fw_switch using fastboot so you can install fastboot with command `sudo apt-get install fastboot`<br>
+  - fw_switch uses fastboot; you can install fastboot with `sudo apt-get install fastboot`<br>
-- This application runs only on ubuntu24.04, fedora is in testing, other ubuntu versions and other OS have unverified.
+  - This application runs on Ubuntu 24.04; Fedora is in testing; other Ubuntu versions and other OSes are unverified.

 # Building on Ubuntu

 ## 1. Install